SaberSara/UnityTutorialsBookUpgrade_ClassicGameDesignFrom-PongToPacman/README.md

 # Project 1:Classical Paddle Game
 Found in Chapter 1 (From page 44-71)
--Following the tutorial
+- Following the tutorial
--Upgraded to Unity UI new system from Unity 4.6 (commented the old GUI system in the code class "Scorings" -I added a small win screen if condition is met.👾 _Included the legacy Physic materials in the old unity versions heres!
+- Upgraded to Unity UI new system from Unity 4.6 (commented the old GUI system in the code class "Scorings"
+- I added a small win screen if condition is met.👾
+- _ Included the legacy Physic materials in the old unity versions heres!
-_Joined a short video of gameplay here:
+- _Joined a short video of gameplay here: